Artists

 540-293-9642

 Willie Simmons’ roots in Botetourt County go back for generations.
 Willie’s father was a woodworker and made many pieces of furniture for local residents.
-Simmons has been turning for over twenty years, producing both architectural and functional pieces.
-Willie want his work to be as useful as it is attractive.
-Simmons uses local woods whenever possible.
-Willie is also willing to use your own wood, to create something you can cherish forever.
+Simmons had been turning for over twenty years, sadly passing away earlier this year.
+His family will be hosting his location this year.

 329 Botetourt Road